 Soon you’d notice any discomfort, but I can guarantee you that these problems won’t start showing until after a few first hikes.
-So as long as everything feels fit and comfortable, they should be good!
+So as long as everything feels fit and comfortable, it should be good!

-Step 6: Don’t settle for an okay pair
+Step 6: Don’t Settle for an Okay Pair

-- If you’re tired of having too many options, just go with your gut and pick a pair that fits your budget and speaks to you.
+If you’re tired of having too many options, just go with your gut and pick a pair that fits your budget and what speaks to you.
 Ask yourself this question again, ‘What do YOU need?’

 Step 7: Don’t expect your hiking boots to do everything.

 SOCKS FOR HIKING: So!
-There is a wide array of sock that ranges from heights, fabrics, and styles.
+There is a wide array of sock that ranges in height, fabrics, and styles.
 There are no-show, ankle, crew, and knee-high socks.
 Sometimes you don’t need any cushioning, but light, medium, and heavy cushioning might be needed depending on the occasion.
-Materials are also important because they dictate comfort, warmth, durability, and they’d also need to be fast drying.
+Materials are also important because they dictate comfort, warmth, and durability, and they’d also need to be fast drying.
 In the end, I recommend DarnTough as the go-to sock brand for durability and versatility.
 I also love my Smartwool socks for skiing and hiking in the winter.
 In short, you’d need socks that cover your ankles entirely, not too tight nor too loose.
 I like my “crew” because they go past a few inches above the ankle bones and give me the ankle protection that I need.

-INSOLE EXIST: Know that there are options for wide feet, alternate insole, and you can also lace your boots differently to make the boots work for you and your feet.
+INSOLE EXIST: Know that there are options for wide feet, and alternate insole, and you can also lace your boots differently to make the boots work for you and your feet.
 Reach out for help if you need boots with extra room, protection, and insulation for extended backpacking trips and mountaineering.
 Look for gaiters as they keep snow, water, dirt, and rocks from getting into your boots.

 BOOT CARE: Brush off dirt and debris after each use and store them in a cool dry place.
 Most boots can be hand-washed with light detergent and let air dried, just make sure you remove the laces and insoles and wash them separately.

 Frequent waterproofing with wax or silicone treatments to help soften the leather making them more comfortable.
-Use boot trees to keep them in-shape during inactive seasons.
+Use boot trees to keep them in shape during inactive seasons.